 If so, then your firm has a single point of failure–whether you realize it or not.
-Moreover, you are not alone as many investment services firms face this challenge.
+Moreover, you are not alone as many broker-dealers and RIAs face this challenge.
 A single point of failure is defined as a potential risk posed by a single part of a system that, if it fails, the entire system stops working.
 This term is more prevalent among those who work in IT as there are numerous systems and components that could fail (e.g., ISPs, networks, servers, software, etc.).

-At an investment services firm, single points of failure usually revolve around incentive compensation management.
-For example, when a firm’s back office relies on a single employee to process commissions and this individual performs these tasks solely using spreadsheets, both the employee and the spreadsheet software are potential single points of failure.
+At a wealth management firm, single points of failure usually revolve around incentive compensation management.
+For example, when a firm’s back-office relies on a single employee to process commissions and this individual performs these tasks solely using spreadsheets, both the employee and the spreadsheet software are potential single points of failure.
 Possible scenarios include the employee unexpectedly leaving the firm or losing unsaved work in a spreadsheet.

 People as Single Points of Failure

 Unsure how to identify personnel that might be a potential single point of failure?
 Do you have a sole person that: